Django URLs

 List of URL Patterns and URLconf Module

-Creating a list of URL patterns in Django
+Creating a List of URL Patterns in Django

-2. Import the path() function from the django.urls module.
+2. Import the path() function from django.urls.

 from django.urls import path